gazzer82/epson-go-up/README.md

 This package is an electron/golang app to control and monitor Epson projectors, build from the following [bootstrap](https://github.com/asticode/go-astilectron-bootstrap) and the [bundler](https://github.com/asticode/go-astilectron-bundler).

-# Step 1: install the demo
+# Step 1: install the epsson-go-up source

 Run the following commands: